sigridjineth/anthropic-assignment/SCRIPTS.md

 ### Narration (15s)

-> "For custom skills, you package files in Git. `SKILL.md` is the entry point with YAML frontmatter — name and description.
-Supporting files load through **progressive disclosure** — only when the conversation needs them.
+> "Here's the key insight: **Skills live in Git**.
+Your team's knowledge becomes version-controlled code.
 >
-> `memory_playbook` is our implementation guide for the Memory feature.
-Not the feature itself — the playbook for enabling it.
+> `SKILL.md` is the entry point — YAML frontmatter for metadata, body for instructions.
+Supporting files?
+They load through **progressive disclosure** — Claude only reads what the conversation actually needs.
 >
-> Git gives you version control, PR review, rollback."
+> This means: PR review before changes go live.
+Rollback if something breaks.
+Audit trail for compliance.
+Your knowledge gets the same rigor as your codebase."

 ---